 Yafe and Ronald's eyes met, and she looked away.
 He said, "Anything the matter?"

 Yafe responded quickly, before Grandma.
 "Nothing.
-Grandpa is of the opinion that it's always good to seek God's guidance on major decisions, including who to date.
-I'm observing a three days fast."
+Grandpa thinks that it's always good to seek God's guidance on major decisions, including who to date.
+I'm observing a three-day fast."

 Grandma jumped in.
 "We have nothing against you courting our granddaughter.
 We look forward to your parents visiting us.
 Everyone knows you're a fine gentleman, zealous for the things of God, and you will make a good husband and father."